Vonta Leach: Baltimore Ravens

 Leach signed a three-year, $11 million contract with the Baltimore Ravens on July 31, 2011, making him the highest paid fullback in the NFL.
 While paving the way for Ray Rice, Leach also amassed 12 carries for 35 yards, plus 15 receptions for 69 yards.
-This performance earned him another Pro Bowl appearance in 2011.
+This performance earned him another first team All-Pro nomination and Pro Bowl appearance in 2011.
+He was ranked 45th by his fellow players on the NFL Top 100 Players of 2012.

+Leach earned first team All-Pro honors for the third time for his performance in the 2012 season.
 Leach was announced the fullback for the AFC in the 2013 Pro Bowl—his 3rd selection for the Pro Bowl—but was not able to play because the Ravens had qualified for Super Bowl XLVII with their victory over the New England Patriots in the 2012 AFC Championship.
 Leach earned his first NFL Championship in Super Bowl XLVII when the Ravens defeated the San Francisco 49ers 34–31.

 On June 10, 2013, Leach announced on Twitter that he might be cut or traded because he could not reach a compromise on his reduced contract.

 On July 29, 2013, Leach re-signed with the Baltimore Ravens.

 On September 5, 2013, Leach scored the first touchdown of the 2013 NFL season on a 2-yard pass from Joe Flacco in a game against the Denver Broncos.
 Leach gradually saw his playing time decrease as the 2013 season progressed and he was only used in a dozen snaps over the last three games of the year.

 On February 27, 2014, the Ravens released Leach, making him an unrestricted free agent.

 On July 24, 2019, the Ravens announced that Leach would be signed to a one-day contract and retire as a Raven on July 26, 2019.